-$\boxtimes$ The evidence indicates that the institution fulfills the expectations of the category.

-The evidence indicates that there are concerns related to the expectations of the category.

-Assessment is being standardized across all campuses at the class, department, program, and institutional levels.
-Academic oversight is the responsibility of the faculty-elected department head.
-Faculty hiring standards and expectations are set by the Provost Advisory Council which is made up of the campus president, division deans, and PCCEA and Faculty Senate reps.

-8. Continuous Improvement

-Provide 2-3 evidentiary statements that demonstrate that the institution encourages and ensures continuous quality improvement at the campus.
-Consider in particular the institution's planning and evaluation processes that ensure regular review and improvement of the campus, as well as alignment of the branch campus with the mission and goals of the institution as a whole.

-$\boxtimes$ The evidence indicates that the institution fulfills the expectations of the category.

-The evidence indicates that there are concerns related to the expectations of the category.
+J udgment of reviewer (check one): \square The evidence indicates that the institution fulfills the expectations of the category. ☐ The evidence indicates that there are concerns related to the expectations of the category.
+E videntiary Statements: in he ssessment is being standardized across all campuses at the class, department, program, and estitutional levels.
+Academic oversight is the responsibility of the faculty-elected department ead.
+Faculty hiring standards and expectations are set by the Provost Advisory Council which is nade up of the campus president, division deans, and PCCEA and Faculty Senate reps.
+8. Cont inuous Improvement continuo evaluatio 2-3 evidentiary statements that demonstrate that the institution encourages and ensures us quality improvement at the campus.
+Consider in particular the institution's planning and on processes that ensure regular review and improvement of the campus, as well as alignment of ch campus with the mission and goals of the institution as a whole.
+J udgment of reviewer (check one): $oxed{\boxtimes}$ The evidence indicates that the institution fulfills the expectations of the category. ☐ The evidence indicates that there are concerns related to the expectations of the category.
+E videntiary Statements: